Skip to content

 Custom routes is a way of extending the default routes configured for an ingress resource.

 Sometimes you just want to return a header, redirect or even static html content.
-You can return from skipper without doing a proxy call to a backend, if you end your filter chain with <shunt>.
+You can return from Skipper without doing a proxy call to a backend, if you end your filter chain with <shunt>.
 The use of <shunt> recommends the use in combination with status() filter, to not respond with the default http code, which defaults to 404.
 To match your custom route with higher priority than your ingress you also have to add another predicate, for example the Method(“GET”) predicate to match the route with higher priority.

 Custom routes specified in ingress will always add the Host() predicate to match the host header specified in the ingress rules:.
-If there is a path: definition in your ingress, then it will be based on the skipper command line parameter -kubernetes-path-mode set one of these predicates:
+If there is a path: definition in your ingress, then it will be based on the Skipper command line parameter -kubernetes-path-mode set one of these predicates:

 If you have a path: value defined in your ingress resource, a custom route is not allowed to use Path() nor PathSubtree() predicates.
 You will get an error in Skipper logs, similar to: